playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 Click on Import Project on the left hand side of the Projects page and select the zip file to import it.

+## Transfer Project Ownership

+If you wish to transfer the ownership of a project to another user click on the arrow next to a project and then click Transfer Ownership.
+A pop up will appear asking you to enter the username of the user or organization you wish to transfer ownership to.
+Enter the username and click FIND or press Enter.
+Then click Transfer.

+The other user will need to accept your request to transfer the Project.
+The transfer request will appear on the top of the other user's project list.
+If the user accepts the request then the transfer will be completed and all team members apart from the new owner will be removed from the Project.

 [1]: /images/user-manual/profile/profile.png "Projects"